tomondre/vre-hub.github.io/docs/tech-docs/services/data-management.md

 ### Developers software environment

 This section suggest a list of software packages that could be useful when dealing with rucio transfers between different data centers.
-For normal user interactio please go to the [VRE rucio users section](../../rucio.md#1-manual-installation)
+For normal user interaction please go to the [VRE rucio users section](../../rucio.md#1-manual-installation)

 ```bash
 dnf install wget curl \